Phoebe Halliwell: Literature

 As one of the central characters throughout the entire series, Phoebe appears in the majority of Charmed literature.
 These appearances first began in the series of novels.
 The novels follow no strict continuity with the series or each other, and are often considered to be non-canon.
 However, the television series producers have final approval of everything in the novels, which could indicate the literature fitting into the established canon of the series and the so-called "Charmed universe".
 Phoebe's first appearance in Charmed literature takes place within the novel The Power of Three by Eliza Willard on November 1, 1999, which acts as a novelised version of the series premiere episode.
 Her last appearance in a Charmed novel takes place within Trickery Treat by Diana G. Gallagher on January 1, 2008.

 In 2010, Charmed gained an officially licensed continuation in the form of a comic book, which is often billed as Charmed: Season 9.
 The series is published monthly by Zenescope Entertainment.
 Set eighteen-months after the series finale, the sisters are seen living happy demon free lives and have each entered into motherhood.
 Phoebe has had her first daughter with her husband Coop, who is named Prudence Johnna and nicknamed P.J. by Grams.
 Phoebe is also seen preparing to return to work as an advice columnist for The Bay Mirror.
 In the second issue of the comic, Phoebe regains her previously stripped powers of Levitation and Empathy.
 In Issue #6 of the comic, Morality Bites Back, Phoebe learns that she used Advanced Empathy to murder Cal Greene in a previously visited future of February 26, 2009, by reflecting his emotions back onto him which caused his brain to overload.

 Powers and abilities

 Magical powers

 In Charmed it is revealed that magical witches can develop and master a variety of magical skills and powers which include; scrying, spell casting, and brewing potent potions.
 As a magical witch Phoebe can utilize scrying, a divination art form that allows one to locate a missing object or person.
 Phoebe can also cast spells, often written in iambic pentameter or as a rhyming couplet, to influence others or the world around her.
 She can also brew potions, most often used to vanquish foes or to achieve other magical feats similar to the effects of a spell.
-As a witch and Charmed One, Phoebe has also developed a number of magical powers which include premonitions, levitation, empathy and pathokinesis.
+As a witch and Charmed One, Phoebe has also developed a number of magical powers which include premonitions, levitation and empathy.